Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇲🇹 Malta vs 🇪🇸 Spain: crypto licensing compared

-Malta and Spain take recognisably different routes to crypto authorisation.
+Malta and Spain are commonly considered side by side for crypto authorisation.
 In Malta the route is the MiCA CASP authorisation under the Markets in Crypto-Assets Act (Cap.
 647); replaces the legacy VFA licence (VFA Act 2018) via a fast-track conversion.
 Malta granted one of the EU's first full CASP licences (Jan 2025). overseen by Malta Financial Services Authority (MFSA) - single competent authority; a long-standing crypto supervisor since the 2018 VFA regime.; in Spain it is the MiCA CASP Authorisation granted by the Comisión Nacional del Mercado de Valores (CNMV); Banco de España separately supervises stablecoin (ART/EMT) issuance under Comisión Nacional del Mercado de Valores (CNMV) - lead CASP authority; Banco de España co-supervises stablecoin issuers.
-The two regimes differ on 6 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-The free columns below are open to everyone; the decision figures unlock with a pass, each one dated and sourced.
+The public licence and regulator fields below are open to everyone; the complete sourced comparison is included with access.

 Dimension 🇲🇹 Malta partly open